 Who Should Review and Sign an Offer Letter to a Job Candidate?

-My responses to these two questions are strictly my opinions, as no legal issues are involved in the responses.
-When I worked as an interim HR Director for a client company, between the former HR person leaving and my taking over, the HR Assistant sent out an offer letter with the wrong salary.
-I knew immediately when I pulled it from the pile of documents that greeted me on my arrival because it was too low for the job.
+The responses to these two questions are strictly opinions, as no legal issues are involved in the responses.
+Once, working as an interim HR director for a small manufacturing company, between the former HR person leaving and a new director taking over, the HR assistant sent out an offer letter with the wrong salary offer.

 Talk about an instant learning point.

 The offer letter is the manager’s commitment to the new employee.
 By making the offer, he or she confirms his or her commitment to the new employee’s success.
 Welcoming a new employee is part of the entire recruitment, selection, and hiring process.
-They are all components in the onboarding process.
+They are all components of the onboarding process.

 The job offer is another part of welcoming the new employee into your organization and making the new employee feel wanted.
 It sends a more powerful message when it comes from the prospective employee’s new boss.
 It bears more weight and is more valued when the job offer letter comes from the new person's manager.
 It is the beginning of a long-term bond.

 Exceptions to Recommended Practices in Reviewing and Signing a Job Offer

 Larger organizations have the additional challenge of consistency across multiple locations so much of the systematization of employment practices rests with HR.
 To make candidate selection legally defensible, recruitment and hiring practices need consistency across all locations.

 In a union-represented workplace, especially in the public sector, the manager may not have the final say in who obtains the job.
 It may be contractually determined by factors such as seniority and education.
 In these instances, it also makes sense for the paperwork to come from the HR staff.
 They are responsible for making certain that working conditions and practices abide by the contract.

 In any of these instances, HR should ask their attorney to review the offer letter format and process to ensure that they are proper, legal, and employer-protecting.
 Unless the offer letter differs from the standard format, however, there is usually no need to ask an attorney to review each individual letter.

 Should an HR Manager or Director Review All Job Offer Letters?

 - To honor the incorrect job offer, using the same example, is equally unappealing.
 Before the company extended the offer, someone in HR researched the market, reviewed what other employees in similar jobs are making, and concluded with an appropriate job offer.
-So, the ramifications are further reaching if other employees learn the salary differential.
+So, the ramifications are further reaching if other employees learn about the salary differential.

 - No matter the level of experience of an HR assistant who should, in an HR office, prepare the offer for sending, a second pair of eyes reviewing anything that could potentially obligate the company financially or open the door to a legal action, is smart.
 Organizations expect more vigilance and oversight from employees who are titled manager or director.

 - A failure to communicate could result in incorrect terms and conditions of employment that were not negotiated or were promised to a candidate.
 For example, the HR assistant may know that the job would pay $40,000 but in the process of negotiating, the candidate was offered more plus a signing bonus and, in the everyday busy, the manager failed to tell the HR assistant.
 When a job candidate receives an incorrect offer, he or she is re-evaluating the integrity of your company.
 You create a barrier to acceptance that was unnecessary as the candidate worries about how to handle the situation.

 - Documents that go to people you are attempting to recruit to your firm must be flawless.
 They signal a message to the potential employee about the culture of your firm.
 Even a typo can give a candidate a pause.
 A copy of the document will also live in your company files for years.
-So, in most cases, a second pair of eyes reviewing the document is a smart practice.
+So, in most cases, the second pair of eyes reviewing the document is a smart practice.

 Note about job offers: HR should ask their attorney to review the offer letter format and process to ensure that they are proper, legal, and provide the employer with legal protection.
-Unless the offer letter differs from the standard format, however, there is usually no need to ask an attorney to review each individual letter.
+Unless the offer letter differs from the standard format, however, there is usually no need to ask an attorney to review each individual offer letter.

 Disclaimer: Please note that the information provided, while authoritative, is not guaranteed for accuracy and legality.
-The site is read by a world-wide audience and employment laws and regulations vary from state to state and country to country, so the site cannot be definitive on all of them for your workplace.
-When in doubt, always seek legal counsel or assistance from State, Federal, or International governmental resources, to make certain your legal interpretation and decisions are correct.
-The information on this site is for guidance, ideas, and assistance only.
+The site is read by a world-wide audience and employment laws and regulations vary from state to state and country to country.
+Please seek legal assistance, or assistance from State, Federal, or International governmental resources, to make certain your legal interpretation and decisions are correct for your location.
+This information is for guidance, ideas, and assistance.